taegyoon-kim/nlp_25spring/README.md

 ### Week 5 (Mar 25): Supervised Learning Methods II
 - Required reading
+  - [JM] Sections 7.1--7.4 and 7.6 in Chp.
+7 "Neural Networks and Neural Language Models"
+  - Barberá, P., Boydstun, A.E., Linn, S., McMahon, R. and Nagler, J., 2021.
+Automated text classification of news articles: A practical guide.
+Political Analysis, 29(1), pp.19-42.
+  - ✝ Bestvater, S.E. and Monroe, B.L., 2023.
+Sentiment is not stance: Target-aware opinion classification for political text analysis.
+Political Analysis, 31(2), pp.235-256.
 - Optional reading
+  - Arnold, C., Biedebach, L., Küpfer, A. and Neunhoeffer, M., 2023.
+The role of hyperparameters in machine learning models and how to tune them.
+Political Science Research and Methods, pp.1-8.

 ### Week 6 (Apr 1): Embeddings
 - Required reading
+  - [GRS] Chp.
+8 "Distributed Representations of Words"
+  - [JM] Chp.
+6 ``Vector Semantics and Embeddings"
+  - Rodriguez, P.L. and Spirling, A., 2022.
+Word embeddings: What works, what doesn’t, and how to tell the difference for applied research.
+The Journal of Politics, 84(1), pp.101-115.
+  - ✝ Kozlowski, A.C., Taddy, M. and Evans, J.A., 2019.
+The geometry of culture: Analyzing the meanings of class through word embeddings.
+American Sociological Review, 84(5), pp.905-949.
 - Optional reading
+  - Soni, S., Klein, L.F. and Eisenstein, J., 2021.
+Abolitionist networks: Modeling language change in nineteenth-century activist newspapers.
+Journal of Cultural Analytics, 6(1).
+  - Caliskan, A., Bryson, J.J. and Narayanan, A., 2017.
+Semantics derived automatically from language corpora contain human-like biases.
+Science, 356(6334), pp.183-186.
+  - Osnabrügge, M., Hobolt, S.B. and Rodon, T., 2021.
+Playing to the gallery: Emotive rhetoric in parliaments.
+American Political Science Review, 115(3), pp.885-899.
+  - Garten, J., Hoover, J., Johnson, K.M., Boghrati, R., Iskiwitch, C. and Dehghani, M., 2018.
+Dictionaries and distributions: Combining expert knowledge and large scale textual data content analysis: Distributed dictionary representation.
+Behavior research methods, 50, pp.344-361.
+  - Pennington, J., Socher, R. and Manning, C.D., 2014, October.
+Glove: Global vectors for word representation.
+In Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP) (pp. 1532-1543).

 ### Week 7 (Apr 8): Topic Models
 - Required reading
+  - [GRS] Chp.
+13 ``Topic Models."
+  - Blei, D.M., 2012.
+Probabilistic topic models.
+Communications of the ACM, 55(4), pp.77-84.
+  - ✝ Barberá, P., Casas, A., Nagler, J., Egan, P.J., Bonneau, R., Jost, J.T. and Tucker, J.A., 2019.
+Who leads?
+Who follows?
+Measuring issue attention and agenda setting by legislators and the mass public using social media data.
+American Political Science Review, 113(4), pp.883-901.
 - Optional reading
+  - Maier, D., Waldherr, A., Miltner, P., Wiedemann, G., Niekler, A., Keinert, A., Pfetsch, B., Heyer, G., Reber, U., Häussler, T. and Schmid-Petri, H., 2021.
+Applying LDA topic modeling in communication research: Toward a valid and reliable methodology.
+In Computational methods for communication science (pp. 13-38).
+Routledge.
+  - Ying, L., Montgomery, J.M. and Stewart, B.M., 2022.
+Topics, concepts, and measurement: A crowdsourced procedure for validating topics as measures.
+Political Analysis, 30(4), pp.570-589.
+  - Roberts, M.E., Stewart, B.M., Tingley, D. and Airoldi, E.M., 2013, December.
+The structural topic model and applied social science.
+In Advances in neural information processing systems workshop on topic models: computation, application, and evaluation (Vol. 4, No. 1, pp. 1-20).

 ### Week 8 (Apr 15): Mid-term Break
 - No class